gconstantef/gconstantef.github.io/content/research.md

       title: 'Research'
       subtitle: ''
       text: |
-        My research develops models, theory, and algorithms for reliable and economical decision-making in large-scale systems.
-The work lies at the intersection of mathematical optimization, machine learning, and control, with an emphasis on methods that remain grounded in constraints, uncertainty, and operational structure.
-While energy and power systems are a central application domain, the methods extend to a broader class of networked and constrained decision problems.
+        My research develops models, theory, and algorithms for constrained decision-making in large-scale networked systems under uncertainty.
+The work lies at the intersection of mathematical optimization, machine learning, and control, with an emphasis on approaches that remain grounded in physical constraints, operational structure, and tractable computation.
+While power and energy systems are a central application domain, the methods are designed to extend to a broader class of networked and constrained decision problems.

-        Below are two main research directions.
-I am currently building dedicated project pages for selected topics.
+        A current focus of my research is the development of adaptive low-fidelity surrogate models that approximate complex steady-state and dynamic system behavior while remaining compatible with large-scale optimization and learning pipelines.
+This includes work on parametric surrogate modeling, decomposition and stochastic optimization algorithms with adaptive models, and graph-based learning methods for transferring these models across networks, operating regimes, and decision tasks.
     design:
       columns: '1'